imardones/bandwidth-analytics/README.md

 # bandwidth-analytics

+Two parts:
--Servers an API end-point using Python/Flask/Redis -Web Server to consume the endpoint for a widget using React/ChartJS
+A: Servers an API end-point using Python/Flask/Redis

+B: Web Server to consume the endpoint for a widget using React/ChartJS

-## Installation
+## Installation / Run
 docker-compose up

-# interview-platform-take-home
-Take-home test for platform development candidates

-This test should take about an hour, no more than two.
+Part A will run on:  http://localhost:3000/
+Part B will run on:  http://localhost:3000/

-### Resources
+### Requirements:

 `bandwidths.py` - Listing of bandwidth entry for devices, values are "bytes_ts" (bytes to server) and "bytes_fs" (bytes from server)

-### Part 1
+#### Part A
 Using the Python framework of your choice (e.g. Flask, Django) create an API endpoint to display the data from `bandwidths.py`.

 The values for bandwidth should be aggregated by `window_time` (default 60 seconds) in order to limit the data we send to the front end and the number of points we display.

 *Parameters:*

-timestamp
-bytes_ts
-bytes_fs
-device_id

     device_id (required)
     end_time (epoch timestamp of the last time we want to return, default now)